Chart Color Schemes

 Aroona is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Aroona, as per the latest Census, 96.2% of dwellings were houses while 3.9% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Non-Metro Qld's figures of 70.4% houses and 29.6% other dwellings.
-Home ownership in Aroona stood at 37.7%, similar to Non-Metro Qld, with mortgaged properties at 48.0% and rented dwellings at 14.3%.
-The median monthly mortgage repayment in Aroona was $1,950, aligning with the Non-Metro Qld average, while median weekly rent was $450, matching Non-Metro Qld's figure.
-Nationally, Aroona's median monthly mortgage repayments were higher at $1,950 compared to Australia's average of $1,863, and median weekly rents were substantially higher at $450 against the national figure of $375.
+Aroona's dwelling structure, as assessed in the latest Census, consisted of 96.2% houses and 3.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 70.4% houses and 29.6% other dwellings.
+Home ownership in Aroona was at 37.7%, similar to Non-Metro Qld's level.
+The remaining dwellings were either mortgaged (48.0%) or rented (14.3%).
+The median monthly mortgage repayment in Aroona was $1,950, aligning with the Non-Metro Qld average.
+The median weekly rent figure was recorded at $450, matching Non-Metro Qld's figure of $450.
+Nationally, Aroona's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing